lmc2179/lmc2179.github.io/drafts/bad_day.md

 Is my metric in the normal range?
+What's the worst day I need to plan for?
 And other quantile-y questions

 *Analytics teams are often confronted with a wide variety of metrics that change every day, week, and month.
 Is it in the normal range